Skip to main content

 ME 701.W01: Ethics in Emerging Media

 Ethical issues are examined, from the use of new media for sourcing in journalism to product and brand promotion.
-Students will engage in discussions about their ethical beliefs as they relate to our ever-changing, technologically-based society.
-Students will examine social media policies of corporations, government, and nonprofit organizations.
+Students engage in discussions about their ethical beliefs as they relate to our ever-changing, technologically-based society.
+Students examine social media policies of corporations, government, and nonprofit organizations.

 3.0 credits, required course, runs summer only, regularly taught by Prof. April Newton